StingraySoftware/StingraySoftware.github.io/README.md

 # Stingray

-This is a website for the Stingray software, a new spectral timing package
+This is the website for Stingray, a community-developed X-ray spectral-timing software package in Python.